Skyvell/bmw-planning/README.md

 - **Duration:** 1-2 weeks
 - **Activities:**
   - Define and document the project scope.
-  - Identify all the AWS components and external integrations (like Core View).
+  - Identify all the AWS components and external integrations (E.g. Core View).
   - Understand the data formats, security requirements, and compliance needs.
 - **Output:** A detailed requirement document.